MarcSchneble/NetworkSplines/README.md

 # NetworkSplines
+Code for reproducing the article

-R Code belonging to the Paper "Intensity Estimation on Geometric Networks with Penalized Splines"
+Marc Schneble and Göran Kauermann (2020): "Intensity Estimation on Geometric Networks with Penalized Splines"